 Fetch and Chase Toys

 Fetch and chase can be played with just about anything, but getting a lazy cat to run after the average cat toy can be difficult.
-Try out the Lightning Ball by Amazing Pet Products.
-This small spiky rubber ball has an LED light inside that is activated when it’s thrown.
+Try out the Kong Active Bubble Ball.
+This plushy fetch-and-chase cat toy is perfect for cats that love to chase.

 Laser toys can be used for interactive play with cats too.
 Hand-held laser toys, like the Kong Cat Active Laser Toy, are small and inexpensive, so they are a staple in many households.
 Remember to keep playtime in short bursts to not overwork your cat.

 We recommend no more than 10-15 minutes at a time before a rest period.
 Be very careful to never shine the laser into your cat’s eyes, or your own for that matter.

 There are some valid concerns regarding the use of laser toys.
 It’s a game that they can't win, and that can be frustrating for your kitty.
 Redirecting their frustration to you or another animal in the house is possible.

 Pro Tip: Try finishing a game of laser chasing by tossing a treat on the ground and shining the laser on it.
 When your kitty “catches” the red dot, they will find a reward.
 Immediately turn off the laser toy as to not shatter the illusion.

 Cat tunnels, like the AFP Find Me Cat Tunnel, can be used in combination with all of the other interactive toys above.
 They add a hiding place when your cat is preparing to pounce and can be used to play puzzle games by concealing toys or treats.